CISSY-XIAOCHENYUAN/cissy-research-group/content/publication/yan-quaternion-based-2016/index.md

 - article-journal
 publication: "in *IEEE Transactions on Information Forensics and Security* [SCI, JCR Q1]"
 doi: 10.1109/TIFS.2016.2594136
-abstract: Image-hashing-based tampering detection methods have been widely studied with continuous advancements.
+abstract: <div class="justify-align">Image-hashing-based tampering detection methods have been widely studied with continuous advancements.
 However, most of existing models are designed for a specific tampering.
 In this paper, we propose a novel quaternion-based image hashing to detect almost all types of tampering, including color changing, copy move, splicing,